rmandrad/openwrt-images/README.md

 # openwrt-images

-Openwrt images to share with with the world
+Openwrt images to share with the world